-3.6 Outlined below is the proposed timeframe for updating the Harrow Local Plan:
+3.6 Outlined below is the proposed timeframe for updating the Local Plan:

-Harrow Local Plan Role and Subject Adopted between 2012 and 2013, the table above (at paragraph 3.1) outlines the role and subject of each of the constituent documents making up the Harrow Local Plan.
-Since adoption, new growth requirements for London and Harrow have been set out in the London Plan and there have been some significant changes to national planning policy and guidance and permitted development rights.
+Harrow Local Plan

+Role and Subject Adopted between 2012 and 2013, the table above (at paragraph 3.1) outlines the role and subject of each of the constituent documents making up the Harrow Local Plan.
+Since adoption, new growth requirements for London and Harrow have been set out in the London Plan 2021 and there have been some significant changes to national planning policy and guidance and permitted development rights / changes to use classes.
 A review is therefore required to update, in particular, the quantum of housing to be delivered and policies relating to the retention of employment land, as well as to take account of new evidence from updated evidence base studies.

 It is envisaged that the new Local Plan will replace and consolidate into one document the existing Core Strategy, Development Management Policies and Site Allocations documents.
 The Harrow and Wealdstone Area Action Plan will also be updated / replaced, but may potentially remain a separate document.

 The Policies Map will be updated to reflect the policies in the new Local Plan, including any changes to their extent.

-It is intended that the new Harrow Local Plan will align with the same planning period as the draft New London Plan, namely to 2041.
-Geographical Coverage Borough Wide Status DPD Conformity Chain National Planning Policy Framework (NPPF) London Plan consolidated with alterations (2016) and draft New London Plan 2017 Key Milestones Evidence base preparation January 2018 - early 2022 Regulation 18 (Part 1): Consultation on the issues and April-May 2020 options to be addressed in the Local Plan review (minimum 6 weeks) Regulation 18 (Part 2): Consultation on Draft Revised Local Plan Spring 2021 Regulations 19 and 20: Pre-submission consultation (six weeks for representations) Spring 2022 Regulation 22: Submission of the Local Plan and s to Secretary of State Autumn 2022 Independent Examination - hearings Winter 2022 Receive Inspe Spring 2023 Adoption Spring 2023
+It is intended that the new Harrow Local Plan will align with the same planning period as the London Plan 2021, namely to 2041.

+Geographical Coverage Borough Wide

+Status DPD

+Conformity Chain National Planning Policy Framework (NPPF) London Plan 2021

+Key Milestones

+Evidence base January 2018 - June 2023

+: Consultation on Draft Local Plan September - October 2023 (8 weeks)

+• 9 and 20: Pre-submission September- October 2024 (6

+six weeks for representations) weeks)

+: Submission of the Local Plan January 2025

+and representations to Secretary of State

+Examination - hearings January-November 2025

+Receive Inspe ctor's report November 2025

+Adoption December 2025 (at the latest)